 4 Ways To Recover After Heavy Lifting Workouts

-So, you’ve finished your powerbuilding workout.
+So, you’ve finished your strength training workout.
 You’ve pushed hard, broken a sweat and beaten your personal best.
 You’re feeling amazing.
 How do you keep the momentum going?
 By looking after your body, recovering properly and giving your muscles time to repair.

-But whether you’re starting out or reaching new milestones, it’s important to take time for recovery.
-Really important — because skipping recovery can actually delay your body’s ability to grow muscle and slow down your progress.
+Whether you’re starting out or reaching new milestones, it’s really important to take time for recovery at every stage of your fitness journey.
+Skipping recovery can actually delay your body’s ability to grow muscle and slow down your progress.

-When it comes to workout recovery, there are lots of things to consider; from active stretching to getting enough sleep.
-I’ll share below some of the essential ways to take care of your body and be in top form to nail your next heavy-lifting session.
+When it comes to workout recovery, there are lots of things to consider; from active stretching to nutrition to getting enough sleep.
+Here are some of the essential ways to take care of your body and make sure you’re in top form to nail your next lifting session.

 Why is recovery so important?

-Lifting weights causes minor damage to your muscles because they’re being exposed to heavier loads than they would experience in everyday life.
+Lifting weights causes micro-tears to your muscle fibres because they’re being exposed to heavier loads than they would experience in everyday life.
 This muscle damage is why you experience pain, or DOMS (delayed-onset muscle soreness), in the days following a heavy-lifting session.
 Makes sense, right?

-The minor damage you experience from lifting heavy weights creates micro-tears in your muscles.
-During your recovery these tears heal, helping your muscles grow in size.
-It might sound intense, but it’s actually very normal.
+During your recovery these small tears heal, helping your muscles grow in strength and size.
 Our bodies are pretty damn amazing.

-If you’re familiar with my program BUILD, you’ll know that progressive overload plays an important part.
-Basically, the workouts gradually increase in intensity to help you gain strength.
+Basically, the workouts gradually increase in intensity to help you build strength.
 Recovery is key to successful progressive overload, as your muscles are continually being put under more stress and they need time to repair themselves.

 Regular recovery sessions will help you get the most out of BUILD, by increasing muscle growth, preventing injury and getting you back in the gym as quickly and safely as possible.
-Here are my top four ways to recover after a powerbuilding workout.
+Here are four great ways to recover after a weightlifting workout.

 1. Complete an active recovery session

-Active recovery is basically light activity that promotes blood flow.
-Think a walk on the treadmill, swimming, foam rolling, stretching or a session on the exercycle.
-Any movement that gets your blood flowing and is low intensity is great for active recovery.
+What is active recovery?
+Think light activity that promotes blood flow, such as walking, swimming, foam rolling, cycling or a stretching session.
+Any low-intensity movement that gets your blood flowing is great for active recovery.

-In the Recovery section of my BUILD program, you’ll find a bunch of active recovery sessions designed especially for powerbuilding.
-They include:
+In the Recovery section of the BUILD program, you’ll find a bunch of active recovery sessions designed especially for powerbuilding.
+These include:

-Finishing your heavy-lifting workout with a foam rolling session is an effective way to reduce soreness.
+Finishing your heavy-lifting workout with a foam rolling session is a great way to reduce soreness.

-Put simply, foam rolling is a form of self-massage or in technical terms “self-myofascial release”.
-Foam rolling helps reduce tension in your muscles post-workout and can target specific parts of your body that you may struggle to stretch out.
-You’ll find a series of targeted foam rolling sessions in the app, which I strongly suggest you do after working out.
+Foam rolling is a form of self-massage or “self-myofascial release”, which helps reduce tension in your muscles after a workout by targeting specific parts of your body you may struggle to stretch out.
+You’ll find a series of targeted foam rolling sessions in the app, which we strongly suggest you do after each workout.

-A static stretch is a deep stretch where you hold the same position for about 30 to 60 seconds.
-Static stretching should be kept for after your BUILD session when your muscles are already warm.
+A static stretch is a deep stretch where you hold the same position for about 30-60 seconds.
+Static stretching should be done after your BUILD session when your muscles are already warm.

-Apart from making you feel amazing, static stretching can increase your range of motion, which will come in handy as you move on to new exercises in my program.
+Apart from making you feel amazing, static stretching can increase your mobility and range of motion, which will come in handy as you move on to new exercises in the program.

 2. Eat the right foods